 Before we get to brands, however, let’s talk about a few non-brand things that make cowboy bots worth picking up:

 If you are in a hurry, you can almost always identify a high-quality cowboy boot by the feel of the leather.
-If there are several pair, just walk down the aisle and feel each one.
-If they have a cheap plastic type feel, especially the upper leather, go ahead and pass on them.
+If there are several pairs, just walk down the aisle and feel each one.
+If they have a cheap plastic-type feel, especially the upper leather, go ahead and pass on them.

 Embroidering a piece of clothing has always been a sign of luxury.
 Embroidery takes either a great deal of time to do well or a great deal of technology/expense to do quickly.
-Clothing company Johnny Was is well known for its colorful and complex designs.
-Now imagine, if someone is willing to pay $100’s of dollars for a embroidered piece of cotton, how much more would a pair of handcrafted leather boots be worth if they were richly embroidered?
+The clothing company Johnny Was is well known for its colorful and complex designs.
+Now imagine, if someone is willing to pay $100’s of dollars for an embroidered piece of cotton, how much more would a pair of handcrafted leather boots be worth if they were richly embroidered?

 Any boots that you see with actual thread embroidery will be worth picking up.
-The example picture is a pair of Double D Ranch boots that retail for $755.
+The example pictured is a pair of Double D Ranch boots that retail for $755.

 If you see a “handcrafted” stamp on a pair of boots if typically means one of two things: the boots are vintage or very expensive (or both!).
 Handcrafting of any sort is an obvious sign of expense, and people think the same about anything that is made in the USA.
 Anything that people think “must be better,” they will pay more for!